Tyler Naquin Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings (2022)

+- The Padres pitching staff was fifth in MLB last season with a collective 9.1 strikeouts per nine innings.

-- The Padres had the 11th-ranked team ERA across all league pitching staffs (3.82).
+- The Padres' 3.82 team ERA ranked 11th among all MLB pitching staffs.

-- His last appearance was on Sunday against the St. Louis Cardinals, when the right-hander threw seven innings, surrendering two earned runs while giving up six hits.
+- In his last appearance -- in relief on Sunday, Sept.
+24 -- the right-hander threw 2 2/3 innings against the St. Louis Cardinals, giving up two earned runs while surrendering two hits.

-- The 32-year-old has an ERA of 3.39, with 8.3 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .229 batting average against him.
+- The 26-year-old has an ERA of 3.57, with 9.3 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.